kidofcubes/MineStudio/README.md

 pip install git+https://github.com/CraftJarvis/MineStudio.git
 ```

-Minecraft simulator requires rendering tools.
+[Important] Minecraft simulator requires rendering tools.
 For users with nvidia graphics cards, we recommend installing **VirtualGL**.
-For other users, we recommend using **Xvfb**, which supports CPU rendering but is relatively slower.
+For other users, we recommend using **Xvfb**, which supports CPU rendering but is slightly slower.
 Refer to the [documentation](https://craftjarvis.github.io/MineStudio/overview/installation.html#install-the-rendering-tool) for installation commands.

 After the installation, you can run the following command to check if the installation is successful:
 ```bash